CU Engineering and Applied Mathematics Summer Academy

 Tentative Academy Schedule:

-Day 3 and 4 – 2 Learning sessions, detailing wind energy and power.
+Day 2 and 3 – 2 Learning sessions, begin initial design

-Day 5 – Field trip to wind farm, and afternoon session: understanding the engineering design process, initial team designs.
+Day 4 – Field trip (renewable water tour), and afternoon session: understanding the engineering design process, continue team designs.

-Day 6 – revise team designs, test, and compete.
+Day 5 – Revise team designs, test, and compete.

-Each day will include meals and evening entertainment for academy participants.
+*Each day will include meals and evening entertainment for academy participant

 Please visit our Facebook page to view academy pictures